Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to Ann Ballantine, St Luke's Churchyard, Maidenhead, Berkshire, England.

-I first found her and her husband, Joseph Arthur Ballantine, an accountant, on the 1851 Census living at Richmond House in Bristol, Gloucestershire.
-Living with them at the time are their six children, Jane, Arthur, Joseph, Harriet, Edmund, and Ellen as well as their niece and nephew Elizabeth and Thomas Jackson.
+On the 1851 Census the family were living at Richmond House in Bristol, Gloucestershire.
+Living with them at the time are their six children, Jane, Arthur, Joseph, Harriet, Edmund, and Ellen as well as their niece and nephew Elizabeth, and Thomas Jackson.
+Joseph Sr's occupation is now given as an accountant.
 In 1852 the family welcomed another daughter, Sarah.

 Sadly in 1856 Joseph Arthur Ballantine passed away in Swansea.